-After graduating with a degree in nutrition from West Virginia Wesleyan College, he enrolled at the prestigious Culinary Institute of America (CIA) in Hyde Park, N.Y.
+After graduating with a degree in nutrition from West Virginia Wesleyan College, Paul Virant enrolled at the prestigious Culinary Institute of America (CIA) in Hyde Park, New York.
 Following culinary school, he joined March in New York where he further refined his skills under the tutelage of chefs Wayne Nish and Hilary Gregg.
 A move to Chicago two years later marked a turning point in his career as he worked at some of the nation’s most famed restaurants, including Charlie Trotter’s, Ambria, Everest and Blackbird.

 In 2004, a desire to return to his roots led to his opening of Vie in Western Springs, Illinois, a nearby suburb of Chicago.
 Utilizing his methods of canning and preserving, Chef Paul serves up his contemporary American cuisine with a focus on the ingredients – their origin, production and quality.

 “I wanted to create an extension of my home, where people can come and enjoy good food and drink in the company of people they care about.
 My goal is to be a small part of my guests’ enjoyment of every morsel and drop of life.”